 - In the migration step (using PGS hyperBeam®) these wavelets are mapped to the migrated location using the current earth model.
 A reconstruction workflow then allows these wavelets to be reconstructed in migrated space.

 - PGS 3DRNMO (3D residual normal moveout) determines the time shift to align wavelets with a reference stack.

-- Finally, hyperTomo updates the velocity model using the 3D RNMO shifts.
+- Finally, hyperTomo updates the velocity model by inverting using these 3D RNMO shifts.

 Wavelet Formation using Dipscan

-Small bin sizes for dip-scanning form higher frequency products, however large bin widths improve the signal to noise ratio in the slant stack which is particularly useful in areas of weak signal, such as below salt bodies or for deeper features such as basements.
+Small bin sizes for dip-scanning form higher frequency products, however large bin widths improve the signal-to-noise ratio in the slant stack which is particularly useful in areas of weak signal, such as below salt bodies or for deeper features such as basements.

 Migration and Reconstruction